 - 300-399 Redirection: requires further action to complete the request.

 - 400-499 Client error: invalid request or request cannot be completed.

 - 500-599 Server error: the server could not accept the request.

 How to fix 404 errors

-On the one hand, through redirects, you forward your visitors directly to target pages that match the content of the original request as closely as possible.
-At Raidboxes you do not need an additional WordPress pluginfor setting redirects and redirect rules.
-See the instructions on the subject of 301 and 302 redirects.
+On the one hand by redirects, so you redirect your visitors directly to target pages that match the content of the original request.
+At Raidboxes you don't need an additional WordPress plugin for setting redirects and redirect rules.
+See the tutorial on 301 and 302 redirects.